syncfusion-content/windowsforms-docs/WindowsForms/ribboncontroladv/Ribbon-Designer.md

 **Extra Small:** ToolStripItem’s DisplayStyle is Image.

-**Margin and Padding:** ToolStripItems Margin and Padding are defined internally by comparing with items in the MS Ribbon so that the ToolStripItems are arranged properly to one another in RibbonControlAdv.
+**Margin and Padding:** ToolStripItems Margin and Padding are defined unique to maintain the equality for all items either its label is in single line or double line.

 **Image Scaling:** Images used inside RibbonControlAdv has been scaled internally for different screen resolution.
 We have used the below defined image size for the different item size.